francoisgeorgy/svg-envelope/README.md

-# svg-knob
+# svg-envelope

-A flexible and customizable ADSR like for your web audio applications.
+A flexible and customizable ADSR-like envelope for your web audio applications.

 ## Usage